noahjahn/docker-workshop/docs/cli.md

 `docker run` doesn't pull the latest image for you, so you may be running an older `oven/bun` image version.
 You can make sure to download the latest image by running `docker pull oven/bun`
 :::

-You should receive an error saying `MissingPackageJSON`.
+You should receive an error saying something about the `package.json` file could not be found.
 This is because we are executing `bun i` _inside_ the container, which doesn't know anything about the current directory that we executed the command from.
+So, even though there is a `package.json` file in the repo, the location that the `bun i` command is actually executed _does not_ contain the `package.json` file.

 ## List containers